alexpasta/ReactNativeCurrencyList/README.md

 ### Search Functionality
 Includes a **search bar** above the list, which:
-* Filters the list using the matching rules above
+* Filters the list using the input string
 * Allows cancelling the search via back/clear buttons

 ### Demo